sttp-book/sttp-book/chapters/testing-techniques/specification-based-testing.md

 This example shows a case where deriving good test cases becomes more challenging due to the specifications being complex.

+{% hint style='tip' %}
+If you know some advanced features of JUnit, you might be wondering why we did not use, e.g., Parameterized Tests.
+We will refactor this test code in a future chapter.
+{% endhint %}

 {% set video_id = "T8caAUwgquQ" %}
 {% include "/includes/youtube.md" %}